esheldon/xshear/README.md

 shear_style       = 2

 # sigma crit style
 #  1: using source z as truth.
-Implies the last column is z
+Implies the last column in source cat is z
 #  2: using full P(z).
-Implies source the last N columns are
+Implies last N columns in source cat are
 #     \Sigma_{crit}(zlens)_i

 sigmacrit_style   = 1